Prints for Competitions

 Every print must be mounted on card.
 The back of the mount must be marked with the name of the member and the title of the picture.

 The maximum overall size for prints including its mount is 50.8 cm x 40.6 cm (20 inches x 16 inches).

 Some members buy ready cut apertured mounts while others cut their own or alternatively simply stick the print onto an appropriately sized mount board.
-If you would like to know more about mounting prints, please ask Chris.
+If you would like to know more about mounting prints, please ask Andy Heads.

 Projected Digital Images (PDIs)

-Please don’t hesitate to email Chris if you need any help with the following – if in doubt please ask…
+Please don’t hesitate to email Andy Heads if you need any help with the following – if in doubt please ask…

 These rules align with our competition software for internal competitions.
 For other events, the file naming may need to vary but if you stick to the guidelines below, we will do any necessary changes.
 (For inter-club competitions hosted by Shaftesbury Camera Club, please see the separate post).

 Photographic image sizes are measured in pixels, i.e. number of dots that make up the width and the height.
 The vertical number of pixels is roughly similar to the number of lines on a television, so 1050 pixels is nearly the same as full high definition TV.
 If you multiply the maximum numbers of vertical and horizontal pixels together, you get 1.47 million pixels which is a lot less than any of today’s digital cameras, so you will need to resize your images.

 Because you are reducing the number of pixels, you may like to do a little sharpening, but that’s another subject!